Discover 33 Delightful Things to Do in Mallorca, Spain!

 We parked our rental car at the S’Amarador Beach parking lot, where we walked along a coastal cliff path to the beach.

-The other option for getting to the park is to take the public bus from Cala D’Or to Cala Mondrago (which is another beach in the park).
+The other option for getting to the park is to take the public bus from Cala D’Or to Cala Mondrago (another beach in the park).

 32) Float in a hot air balloon